demantz/RFAnalyzer/docs/demodulation.md

    mode which means it is possible to just *type over* the current value.
    Pressing enter on the keyboard or the **Apply** button sets the new frequency.
 2. **Using the tuning wheel** below the textbox - swipe or fling the wheel left or right.
 The step size is determined by the current demoulation mode.
+(Note: the direction of the wheel can be reversed via the [Reverse Tuning Wheel](./settings.md#reverse-tuning-wheel) setting if desired.)
 3. **Dragging the channel selector** at the orange drag button in the FFT view.

 !!! tip "Quick Tuning"